dandouglas/danieldouglas.co.uk/blog/how-i-built-this-site.md

 The only other major part of this setup I haven't spoken about is [Cloudflare](https://www.cloudflare.com/).
 Cloudflare is an amazing tool.
 It gives you HTTPS encryption for free and protects you from "_DDoS attacks, malicious bots, and other nefarious intrusions_".
 It is also a CDN so will ensure the site is delivered as quickly as possible.

 That is it.
-All code was written using my favorite text editor [Visual Studio Code](https://code.visualstudio.com/) on a [13" MacBook Air M1]()... which is perfect for sitting on your lap and writing blog posts on a Sunday afternoon with an ice code craft beer.
+All code was written using my favorite text editor [Visual Studio Code](https://code.visualstudio.com/) on a [13" MacBook Air M1]().